jim48949/EE120B_LAB/README.md

-Repository for EE CS 120 B labs in UCR.
+Repository for EE/CS 120B labs in UCR.